geostyler/geostyler-beginner-workshop/workshop/introduction/README.md

 GeoStyler consists of three main building blocks:

-1. The UI - a set of ui components to provide user interaction
+1. The UI - a set of UI components to provide user interaction
 2. The Style Parsers - translation entities that translate between different styling formats
 3. The Data Parsers - translation entites that translate between different data formats